-- Respect and care for others. - Have a strong sense of responsibility. - Able to uphold the rules and Christian ethos of our school. - Have a good behaviour record. - Be supportive of school activities. - Confidence in speaking in front of a group. - Consistently give their best effort and are willing work with others. - Reliability including being available to attend school events.
+- Respect and care for others by 'living' our school values. - Have a strong sense of responsibility. - Able to uphold the rules and Christian ethos of our school. - Have a good behaviour record. - Be supportive of school activities. - Confidence in speaking in front of a group. - Consistently give their best effort and are willing work with others. - Reliability including being available to attend school events.